-Taking a flight is undoubtedly the quickest and most convenient way to get to Chiang Mai, however other methods of transport also have there advantages, here we take a look at the different ways to get to the magical city of Chiang Mai, look at the pros and cons and help you decide which way is the best for your trip.
+Taking a flight is undoubtedly the most convenient way to travel from Bangkok to Chiang Mai, however other methods of transport also have there advantages, here we take a look at the different ways of how to get from Bangkok to Chiang Mai, look at the pros and cons and help you decide which way is the best for your trip.
 Let’s take a look in more detail about the options available and how to conveniently book tickets online.

 Take a Flight from Bangkok to Chiang Mai

 With the introduction of VietJet Air in Thailand, there is fierce competition in the domestic flight market.
 What this means is that flights from Bangkok to Chiang Mai are very cheap, and flight time is only around an hour and a quarter, plus flights can be booked online for under 500 baht ($16), which is astonishingly good value.
 There are a number of airlines to choose from including Air Asia, VietJet, Lion Air, Nok Air, Bangkok Airways and Thai Airways.

 You’ll need to factor in the cost of public transport at each end of the journey, but you’ll easily be able to get from your hotel in Bangkok to your hotel in Chiang Mai for under 1000 baht ($33).
 Be warned, however, with the budget airlines almost everything is charged as an added extra, sometimes even putting a bag in the hold as opposed to taking it in the cabin will cost you extra.
 Despite this, travelling by plane should be everyone’s preferred option, being much more hassle-free than any other mode of transport.